 21 Elements engaged Century Urban to provide an analysis of residential development costs in San Mateo County that may be used in this analysis.
-The report includes an analysis of three years of San Mateo County residential sales data for single family and multifamily developments, with the San Mateo County-wide average land costs of approximately \$1,000,000 for prototypical single-family developments, \$1,000,000 for small multifamily developments, and \$10,000,000 for large multifamily developments.
+The report includes an analysis of three years of San Mateo County residential sales data for single family and multifamily developments, with the San Mateo County-wide average land costs of approximately \$1,000,000 for prototypical single-family developments, \$1,000,000 for small multifamily developments.

 According to the report, in East Palo Alto, the land cost for single family homes ranges from \$72 to \$135 per square foot, with a median of \$92.
-There were no data available specific to East Palo Alto for multifamily development.
+There was no data available specific to East Palo Alto for multifamily development.